Release Planning: Product Backlog

 Several reasons I will mention.

 1. We want the whole group to share whatever tacit knowledge they have with the rest of the group.

 It turns out that everyone has some knowledge or ideas to share.
 Or at least some good questions.
 Well, almost everyone (yes, there are a few exceptions sometimes on this one.)

-A bunch of things happen has they create knowledge.
-One is that they all start to form a similar mental picture (or pictures) of the product and the effort and things related to it (eg, the architecture).
+A bunch of things happen as they create knowledge.
+One is that they all start to form a similar mental picture (or pictures) of the product and the effort and things related to it (one example: the architecture).

 3. We want the team to develop motivation together.

 Finally, having been involved in the creation, the whole thing becomes their ‘baby.’
 This is far better motivation than we get from ‘the mushroom treatment,’ which is de facto the most common thing.
 (The mushroom treatment is where the team is kept in the dark and fed manure — this is great for growing mushrooms, not so great for growing teams.)

 Yes, it is somewhat expensive to have everyone involved.
 But the payback during the project is very high.
 Very high.
 The time to market is better.